 How many young people are homeless?

 Approximately 4.2 million youth and young adults experience homelessness every year in the U.S. That amounts to one in ten young adults ages 18-25 and one in thirty youth ages 13-17.
-In King County, almost 1,1000 unaccompanied youth and young adults experience homelessness on any given night and almost 70% of those young people sleep outside because of lack of shelter or housing.
+In King County, almost 1,1000 unaccompanied youth and young adults experience homelessness on any given night and around 70% of those young people sleep outside because of lack of shelter or housing.

 Why is youth homelessness unique?

 Youth homelessness is different than adult homelessness; young people often couch-surf between friends and family and many do not identify as homeless.
 Homeless young people are at higher risk of exploitation and trafficking on the streets: about one-fifth of homeless youth report being trafficked and over one-third experience violence or assault.
 Additionally, young people’s brains are still developing and don’t reach maturation until the age of 25.
 For this reason, the adult homeless system is often unsafe and inappropriate for young adults.

 Why is your support important?

 Every young person has potential.
 For youth in particular, there is an inherent curiosity about the future and the possibilities of life.
 We must leverage this opportunity.
 Almost 50% of homeless adults in our community experience homelessness for the first time before the age of 25.
 Helping young people move ahead is our most effective—and humane—strategy to preventing and ending adult homelessness.

 Your generous support helps young people achieve long-term stability.
 Click here to make a gift.